 To provide for a more efficient system to capture, store, update, manipulate, analyze, and display information pertaining to GHAD features (including, but not limited to, subdrains, landslides, drainage facilities, cuts, fills, or slopes), the GHAD has provided a budget item to continue development of a GIS database.
-The database would facilitate and streamline the tracking of location, maintenance, and repair activities and automate the communication of this information to affected parties.
-We anticipate this first phase of GIS database development will include transition of available and pertinent information to an electronic format suitable for GIS deployment and, as necessary, field-verification of such features with GPS surveys.
+The database will facilitate and streamline the tracking of location, maintenance, and repair activities and automate the communication of this information to affected parties.
+We anticipate this first phase of GIS database development would include transition of available and pertinent information to an electronic format suitable for GIS deployment, and as necessary, field-verification with GPS surveys.